I-MH/changepoint-nhpp/README.md

 # changepoint-nhpp
-R codes to compute changepoints on a sequence of nonhomogeneous Poisson processeses
+R codes to compute changepoints on a sequence of nonhomogeneous Poisson processes - Under construction.